Caio Borralho: Ultimate Fighting Championship

-Borralho was signed by the UFC and made his promotional debut against Gadzhi Omargadzhiev at UFC on ESPN: Luque vs. Muhammad 2.
+Borralho was signed by the UFC and made his promotional debut against Gadzhi Omargadzhiev at UFC on ESPN 34.
 Borralho won by technical decision after an accidental foul on his opponent.

-Borralho next faced prospect Armen Petrosyan at UFC Fight Night: dos Anjos vs. Fiziev, winning via unanimous decision.
+Borralho next faced prospect Armen Petrosyan at UFC on ESPN 39, winning via unanimous decision.

 He next faced Makhmud Muradov at UFC 280, whom he defeated via unanimous decision.

-Borralho faced Michał Oleksiejczuk at UFC on ESPN: Song vs. Simón, winning via rear-naked choke in the second round.
+Borralho faced Michał Oleksiejczuk at UFC on ESPN 45, winning via rear-naked choke in the second round.

-Borralho was scheduled to face Nursulton Ruziboev on November 4, 2023, at UFC Fight Night: Almeida vs. Lewis.
+Borralho was scheduled to face Nursulton Ruziboev on November 4, 2023, at UFC Fight Night 231.
 However, Ruziboev withdrew for unknown reasons and was replaced by Abusupiyan Magomedov.
 He won the fight via unanimous decision.

 Borralho faced Paul Craig on May 4, 2024, at UFC 301.
 He won the fight by knockout in the second round.
 This fight earned him another Performance of the Night award.

 Borralho faced former UFC Middleweight Championship challenger Jared Cannonier in the main event on August 24, 2024 at UFC on ESPN 62.
 He won the fight by unanimous decision.
 This fight earned him a Fight of the Night award.

 Borralho successfully weighed in on August 15, 2025, as a backup for the middleweight championship bout between Dricus du Plessis and Khamzat Chimaev at UFC 319.

 Borralho faced Nassourdine Imavov in the main event on September 6, 2025 at UFC Fight Night 258.
 He lost the fight by unanimous decision.

+Borralho faced Reinier de Ridder on March 7, 2026 at UFC 326.
+He won the fight by unanimous decision.

+Borralho was targeted to face Joe Pyfer on August 15, 2026 at UFC 330 but Borralho's rib injury prevented the fight from taking place.

+Borralho is scheduled to face Yousri Belgaroui on November 14, 2026 at UFC 334.